tanejanikhil3638/ETL_based_project/README.md

 ## How to Use

-1. Clone this repository:
+1. Clone this repository:💻
 ```shell
    git clone https://github.com/tanejanikhil3638/ETL_based_project.git
 ```

-2. Navigate to the project directory:
+2. Navigate to the project directory: 📁
 ```shell
    cd ETL_based_project
 ```